History and Culture of Republic of North Macedonia

 The true beginnings of our history and culture begin some 6,000 years before the new era.
-The earliest traces of human activity in the territory of present-day Macedonia date from the Stone Age - the Palaeolithic.
+The earliest traces of human activity in the territory of present-day Republic of North Macedonia date from the Stone Age - the Palaeolithic.
 With the creation of the first settlements along the river Bregalnica and Ovce Pole, then along the river Vardar and Pelagonija.
-Throughout the millennia, Macedonia marks a significant and rich civilization and cultural development in a material and spiritual respect.
+Throughout the millennia, Republic of North Macedonia marks a significant and rich civilization and cultural development in a material and spiritual respect.

 Population and customs